josephg/egwalker-paper/reg-text.typ

   caption: [The internal #algname state after replaying all of the events in @graph-hi-hey.]
 ) <crdt-state-2>

-@crdt-state-2 shows the state after replaying all of the events in @graph-hi-hey: "i" is also deleted, the characters "e" and "y" are inserted immediately after the "h", $e_3$ and $e_4$ are advanced again, and finally the exclamation mark is inserted after the "y".
+@crdt-state-2 shows the state after replaying all of the events in @graph-hi-hey: "i" is also deleted, the characters "e" and "y" are inserted immediately after the "h", $e_3$ and $e_4$ are advanced again, and finally "!" is inserted after the "y".
-The figures include the character for the sake of readability, but the algorithm actually does not need to store characters in its internal state.
+The figures include the character for the sake of readability, but #algname actually does not store text content in its internal state.

 == Mapping indexes to character IDs